e271828e/Flight.jl/docs/notes/design/framework_spec.md

 world, not a special case ([§14.9][s14-9]).

 <a id="g-fragment"></a>**fragment** — the leaf node of the condition algebra: `fragment(; x, s, m,
-slots)` payloads speaking only about the component at the authoring point (**self-vocabulary**), with addressing left entirely to `at` ([§14.2][s14-2]).
+inputs)` payloads speaking only about the component at the authoring point (**self-vocabulary**), with addressing left entirely to `at` ([§14.2][s14-2]).

 <a id="g-fragment-tree"></a>**fragment tree** — the inert, lazy composition of `Fragment`/`Scoped`/